The Passenger (1975 film): Development

 During the 1960s, Michelangelo Antonioni had signed a three-picture deal with producer Carlo Ponti and Metro-Goldwyn-Mayer.
 His first two films were Blowup (1966) and Zabriskie Point (1970).
-His third project was tentatively titled Technically Sweet, which was inspired by the 1958 short story titled "L'Avventure di un Fotografo" (translated to "The Adventure of a Photographer") by Italo Calvino.
-The title had been inspired by J. Robert Oppenheimer's remark on the atomic bomb because of the "technically sweet" theoretical problems it created.
+His third project was tentatively titled Technically Sweet, which was inspired by the 1958 short story titled "L'avventura di un fotografo" (translated to "The Adventure of a Photographer") by Italo Calvino.
+The title had been inspired by J. Robert Oppenheimer's remark on the atomic bomb because of the "technically sweet" (mathematical beauty, mathematical elegance) theoretical problems it created.
 Antonioni first wrote a film treatment in 1966, and later wrote a script in collaboration with Mark Peploe, Niccolò Tucci, and Tonino Guerra.
 After Zabriskie Point (1970) was released, Antonioni spent two years on pre-production work, including location scouting near the Amazon River.

 Jack Nicholson and Maria Schneider had been attached to star in the project.
 Antonioni had known Nicholson years earlier because Zabriskie Point (1970) and Easy Rider (1969) happened to be filming near each other.
 Nicholson's co-star Dennis Hopper invited Antonioni to the film's first private screening, after which Antonioni and Nicholson talked at length.
-Schneider had been cast after receiving an Academy Award nomination for Last Tango in Paris (1972).
 However, Ponti grew concerned about the enormous cost of location shooting and cancelled the project.
 In May 1975, Antonioni told the Los Angeles Times that the commercial failure of Zabriskie Point (1970) had factored into the project's cancellation.
 The script, translated to its Italian title Tecnicamente dolce, was later published by Einaudi in 1976.

-Meanwhile, a low-budget film titled Fatal Exit was in development for Carlo Ponti Productions.
-The project had been written by Peploe, who was the brother of Antonioni's then-partner, Clare Peploe.
+A low-budget film titled Fatal Exit was in development for Carlo Ponti Productions.
+The project had been written by Mark Peploe, who was the brother of Antonioni's then-partner, Clare Peploe.
 Initially, Mark Peploe was to direct the film, with a screenplay written by him and Peter Wollen.
 However, Ponti instead asked Antonioni to direct the film, mainly because of Peploe's inexperience as a director.
-Antonioni accepted the offer with Peploe's approval.
+Antonioni accepted the offer, with Peploe's approval.
 Antonioni had noticed similarities between Technically Sweet and Peploe's script because it had centered around a photojournalist.
 However, because of Nicholson's commitment to Chinatown (1974), Antonioni had only six weeks to rewrite the script.